jcampos73/DraftCable/ReadMe.txt

 NEW FEATURES

+1.09.1
+1. Non Modal Place Part Dialog.
+Drag and drop support from list controls and thumbnail to main view.
+2. Properties added to wires and/or connectors
+1.09
 1. Included basic support for SVG files read/write
 2. Gradient fill of shapes
 3. Included basic support for rotate shapes